ga-wdi-boston/mongodb-crud/README.md

 ## Installation

-We'll run `brew install mongodb` then execute the first two commands suggested.
+We'll run `brew install mongodb` then to make sure we're up to date run `brew update` then `brew upgrade mongo`.

 ### On Ubuntu: